Pourquoi utiliser le sensate focus dans le couple ?

 Lou ✨

 Hello, I'm Lou!
-With a degree in Humanities and Social Sciences, I have been interested in sex-related topics for a few years.
-After several trainings, notably with sexologist Mathilde Magnien, Passage du Désir reached out to me to craft articles about sex, love, or relationships.
+With a degree in Human and Social Sciences, I've been interested in sexuality topics for a few years now.
+Following several training courses, notably with sexologist Mathilde Magnien, Passage du Désir called on me to craft articles on topics related to sexuality, love, and relationships.
 My motto?
-To open the conversation about sexual well-being, in a light, fun, and caring tone. 💜
+Opening up the conversation about sexual Intimate essentials, in a light, fun, and caring tone. 💜

 Leave a comment